ggreer/geoff.greer.fm/_posts/2014-12-15-why-neovim-is-better-than-vim.md

 Take a look at the thread where we submitted our patch:

 We did our best to cater to his every whim, but it was a waste of time.
 The man simply does not understand what he's talking about.

+### The Alternative

+A couple of months after my disillusionment with Vim, Thiago Arruguda submitted a similar patch.
+It was likewise rejected.
+Unlike me, Thiago didn't give up.
+He started NeoVim and created a Bountysource project for it.